shalev007/restbook/docs/features.md

 2. **Prometheus Collector**: Pushes metrics to a Prometheus Pushgateway for production monitoring
 3. **Console Collector**: Outputs metrics to the console in real-time for local development

+### Resource Metrics

+RestBook collects detailed resource usage metrics to help you optimize your playbooks:

+- **Memory Usage**: Track memory consumption at request, step, phase, and playbook levels
+- **CPU Utilization**: Monitor CPU usage as a percentage during execution
+- **Data Size Metrics**: Measure the size of request/response payloads and stored variables

 ### Configuration Example

 ```yaml